 Led by Richard Imbruce, a pulmonary physiologist with over 30 years of experience in the medical device industry, along with co-inventor and emergency medicine physician and MCIRCC Executive Director, Dr. Kevin Ward, Rapid Oxygen is poised to help us all breathe easier.

-Rapid Oxygen was created as a result of research collaborations on emergency transport ventilation delivery systems conducted through a strategic partnership between academia, industry, and the U.S. Department of Defense.
-These collaborations focused on developing novel treatment solutions for the critically ill and injured in austere environments from combat casualty care to maternal-child health.
+Rapid Oxygen is the response to the need for novel treatment solutions for the critically ill and injured in austere environments from combat casualty care to maternal-child health.

 Part of this treatment paradigm necessitated development of pulmonary oxygen support in far forward areas where low weight requirements and lack of electrical or battery power limits the use of alternative oxygen delivery systems, like oxygen concentrators and gas cylinders.